MartinWebDev/stan-test/README.md

 I feel I must professionally disagree.
 If plenty of round wheels exist, why create a square one?\
 To this end, rather than re-writing some popular functionality I have chosen to use the following things and my reasoning why.

-1. `@uidotdev/usehooks` - Normally I would choose usehook-ts, but that library does not contain a nice `useKeyPress` hook like this one does.
-It seems well supported with lots of regular downloads and recent releases, and as a bonus has no dependencies of its own to factor in.
-That being said however, the "experimental" branch is required to access the `useKeyPress` hook, so as such we should manually check the code in use and cast our opinion on it, and to me at least it looks to be written very much the same way I would do myself anyway, so it seems reasonable to use it in this case.
+1. `usehook-ts` - Used to cut out unneccesary coding time for certain functionality.
+For example, we can make use of the useEventListener for detecting our keypres events.
-2. `express` - Kind of required in a way, since the test required using the fetch api.
+1. `express` - Kind of required in a way, since the test required using the fetch api.
 Could use an online service, but a local server for this data is simple enough to just include it here and that also allows for more control over how the data is queried and returned.

 # Overview of process